 This in-depth, guide-led tour explores the history of Eastern State and sets the stage for conversation about criminal justice reform today.

-The 75-minute guide-led tour and discussion is included with admission, but subject to availability, and is currently available on Saturdays and Sundays ONLY.
-The best way to secure your spot for a guided tour is to purchase tickets online in advance.
+The 75-minute Guide-Led Tour and Discussion is included with standard admission, subject to availability, and is currently available on Saturdays and Sundays ONLY.
+The best way to secure your spot for a guide-led tour is to purchase tickets online in advance.
 The Guide-Led Tour and Discussion begins promptly at the time listed on your ticket, so please plan accordingly.

 Looking for a self-guided experience where you can explore specific interests at your own pace?
 Check out our audio tour.

 Visiting Eastern State with 15 or more people?
 Or hoping for a more individualized experience?
 A private group tour might be the best choice for you.
 Click here to learn more about our group tours.